 Saltmarshes are formed on mudflats that are high enough to be colonised by specialist plants capable of being frequently submerged in salt water.
 The plant roots and stems help bind the mud and surface vegetation, which slows down the flow of water, encouraging more silt to be deposited.
 This process enables the saltmarsh to maintain its height.

-Large expanses of grassland are contained on the clay sea walls built for flood defence.
-Many plants of interest occur along the Medway and Swale Estuary sea walls.
-The seaward wall of the embankment often supports plants typical of the upper zone of saltmarsh: these upper saltmarsh zones are less common naturally because of the presence of the sea walls.
-Where clay has been extracted for sea wall construction, 'borrow-dykes' have been created.
-These provide important reedbed habitats.
+Built for flood defence, these form large expanses of grassland around the estuary.
+Many plants of interest occur along the estuary’s sea walls.
+The seaward wall of the embankment often supports plants typical of the upper zone of saltmarsh (less common naturally due to the presence of the sea walls) which can tolerate frequent inundation.
+Where clay has been extracted for sea wall construction, ‘borrow-dykes’ have been created, providing important reedbed habitat.